OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 architectures available at the time of its inception and into the future, OpenACC defines an abstract model for accelerated computing.
-This model exposes multiple levels of parallelism that may appear on a processor as well as a hierarchy of memories with varying degrees of speed and addressibility.
+This model exposes multiple levels of parallelism that may appear on a processor as well as a hierarchy of memories with varying degrees of speed and addressability.
 The goal of this model is to ensure that OpenACC will be applicable to more than just a particular architecture or even just the architectures in wide availability at the time, but to ensure that OpenACC could be used on future devices as well.